NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Heat Pump: Is Ducted**

 Whether the heat pump is ducted or not.
 Only used for mini-split.
-It's assumed that air-to-air and ground-to-air are ducted, and packaged terminal heat pump and room air conditioner with reverse cycle are not ducted.
+It's assumed that air-to-air and ground-to-air are ducted, and packaged terminal heat pump, room air conditioner with reverse cycle, and ground-to-water are not ducted.
 If not provided, assumes not ducted.

 - **Name:** ``heat_pump_is_ducted``
 - **Type:** ``Boolean``